For the Birds Radio Program

 - Better Angels (Oct.
 4, 2011)

-What distinguishes humans from animals?
+What distinguishes humans from other animals?
 Some people think it’s that humans have a conscience.
 Laura Erickson believes it’s that humans are the only animals that choose to violate our conscience.

 - AT&T appeals BWCA tower case (Oct.
 3, 2011)